KaruroChori/enance-amamento/src/lib/scene-import/README.md

 Extra library to read XML scene files.
 Since multiple utilities might use it I decided to package it as its own library.
+It also handles the Lua bindings used to describe animations in script sections.